AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 $pool->save($item, 300);
 {% endhighlight %}

+## Summary

 I read Anthony Ferrara's [Open Letter To PHP-FIG](http://blog.ircmaxell.com/2014/10/an-open-letter-to-php-fig.html) regarding PSR-6 about a year ago and didn't agree at the time.
-I'm now in complete agreement and I think the way the FIG group has voted so far on the proposal highlights a much deeper structural issue within the group.
+I am now in complete agreement and I think the way the FIG group has voted so far on the proposal highlights a much deeper structural issue within the group.

 One of the few '-1' votes on the proposal at the moment is a resounding no from the Doctrine team.
 The actual comment on the [voting thread](https://groups.google.com/forum/#!topic/php-fig/dSw5IhpKJ1g) was: